netanoir/masters-tools/readme.md

 <!-- Any knowledge or tools you will need before hand -->
 ### Prerequisites

-To make a good readme the following prerequisites are necessary:
 1. Terminal
 2. Git and github desktop app
 3. A text editor (for example, [VS Code](https://code.visualstudio.com/))